 - As you may have noticed, there is no onion in this recipe.
 Authentic chicken karahi recipes do not call for onion.
 However, I have made it with and without onion myself and have not seen much of a difference.
 There may be more gravy or curry with the addition of the onion but you can easily omit it for the sake of time without compromising on flavor.

-- As for the tomatoes, you can add them whole and then de skin them once softened.
+- As for the tomatoes, you can add them whole and then de-skin them once softened.
 This will only take a few minutes and save on prep time.
-If you do decide to chop them, then you don’t need to worry about the skin as that will disintegrate int the curry.
+If you do decide to chop them, then you don’t need to worry about the skin as that will disintegrate into the curry.

 What to serve with karahi chicken

-To store: Let the karahi come to room temperature and then store in an air tight container in the fridge for up to 3 days.
+Let the karahi come to room temperature and then store it in an air-tight container in the fridge for up to 3 days.
+To freeze, you can place it in an airtight container and freeze it for up to 2 months.

-If you make this recipe, comment below and let me know how you liked it.
+If you make this recipe, please consider leaving a ⭐️⭐️⭐️⭐️⭐️ review and comment below and tell me how you liked it.
 You can also take a pic and tag me on Instagram @eatdrinkpure.
 I love to see you recreating my recipes!

 Ingredients

-- 3 tablespoons neutral oil I use avocado oil or ghee
+- 3 tablespoons oil I use avocado oil or ghee

 - 4 cloves garlic minced or 2 teaspoons minced garlic